-When Jennett Agnes Forsyth was born on 29 March 1842, in Plympton, Kent, Upper Canada, British North America, her father, Thomas Forsyth, was 28 and her mother, Isabella Donald, was 23.
+When Jennett Agnes Forsyth was born on 29 March 1842, in Plympton, Kent, Upper Canada, British North America, her father, Thomas Forsyth, was 28 and her mother, Isabelle Donald, was 23.
 She married James Alma Cunningham on 1 January 1870, in Salt Lake City, Salt Lake, Utah, United States.
 They were the parents of at least 3 sons and 5 daughters.
 She lived in Utah, United States in 1870 and Millcreek, Salt Lake, Utah, United States in 1880.
 She died on 28 July 1894, in Salt Lake City, Salt Lake, Utah, United States, at the age of 52, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.

 Do you know Jennett Agnes?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account